 This will exclude the dates listed in cells D1:D3 from the calculation of working days.

-Is there a quick way to find out how many days are left until a future event?
+How to find out how many days are left until a future event?

-Absolutely, just subtract today’s date from the future event date using the formula =[future event date] - TODAY()
+Absolutely, just subtract today’s date from the future event date using the formula =[future event date] - TODAY().
+Excel will instantly give you the number of days remaining until that event.

-How to calculate days until due date in Excel?
+How to calculate days until due date?

-You calculate the number of days since a date by using =TODAY() - [past date]
+You calculate the number of days since a date by using =TODAY() - [past date], with [past date] being the date you want to calculate from.
+Excel will deliver the total days passed.

 How to calculate days overdue in Excel?

-.
+To calculate days overdue in Excel, if the due date has passed, use the formula =TODAY() - [due date].
 This will provide the number of days that are overdue, as long as TODAY’s date is beyond the due date.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.